Description of Role

 This position can take place entirely virtually.
 The intern is also welcome to work in person in our office in Madison, WI located in the downtown startup incubator space, StartingBlock Madison.

-Internship Dates and Hours per Week: 8-10 hours per week during the Spring 2023 academic semester.
-This is a one-semester position with the possibility of extension for Summer/Fall 2023.
+Internship Dates and Hours per Week: 8-10 hours per week during the Fall 2023 academic semester.
+This is a one-semester position with the possibility of extension for Spring 2024.

 Benefits of the Position:

 Opportunity to gain knowledge and skills related to the nonprofit sector.

 Opportunity to work closely with the directors of Fair Opportunity Project.